Florida

 Fireflies.ai

 Fireflies.ai joins meetings as a named bot participant and can be configured to send advance email notifications to meeting invitees.
 However, the December 2025 class action (Cruz v.
-Fireflies.AI Corp.) in Illinois alleged that the platform collected biometric voiceprint data without proper consent.
+Fireflies.AI Corp.) in Illinois alleged that the platform collected biometric voiceprint data without proper consent; the plaintiff voluntarily dismissed that case without prejudice in March 2026, so it is no longer active.
 Florida users should enable all available notification settings and still obtain explicit consent before recording.

 Microsoft Teams and Copilot